-Masterclass directed by Andreas Manolikakis (president of the Actors Studio Drama School)
+Masterclass directed by Andreas Manolikakis (Actors Studio Drama School)

 Authors : Anton Tchekhov – Tennessee Williams – Arthur Miller